Growing up, Amber knew she was different than other kids. When they would run and play, she would get tired and had a hard time keeping up.

 Receiving adult care at Children's Health

-Amber is now 25 and facing a new and exciting challenge – being a mother.
+Amber is now an adult and facing an exciting challenge – being a mother.
 Her daughter, Ava Rose, was born in August 2018.
 While she was pregnant, Amber visited Children's Health for a fetal echocardiography to ensure her baby had a healthy heart.

 "The doctors were very thorough in trying to make sure the baby's heart had developed fully," says Amber.
 "They were not only thorough, the doctors, nurses and staff were also so kind, and clearly explained everything."

 Fortunately, Ava's heart was perfectly healthy – but Amber's heart needed more support.
 After giving birth to her daughter, her blood pressure remained high.
 By January, when her daughter was just 5 months old, Amber knew she would need another open-heart surgery.
-Her surgery would be performed at Children's Health by Camille Hancock Friesen, M.D., Surgical Director of the Adult Congenital Heart Disease program at Children's Health and Professor of Cardiovascular and Thoracic Surgery at UT Southwestern.
+Her surgery would be performed at Children's Health.

 "I was happy to have my surgery at Children's Health.
 I love it here," says Amber.
 "They do all the little things you don't even think about."